Reimagining Hartcliffe Millennium Green

 HMG Website pic 1

-We worked with the Friends of Hartcliffe Millennium Green and a group of local Disabled people with a mix of impairments and differences, including neurodiversity, mobility and sensory impairments, to carry out the world’s first community-led accessibility audit of a park involving all impairments.
+We worked a group of local Disabled people and carers with a mix of impairments and differences, including neurodiversity, mobility and sensory impairments, to carry out the world’s first community-led accessibility audit of a park involving all impairments.

 The learnings from the project are being used to develop a Toolkit that can be shared with other communities to help make their parks more accessible.